 The husband (OP) acted decisively to protect his infant son and maintain the agreed-upon boundaries in his small living space, leading to a severe conflict with his visiting brother-in-law (BIL) and subsequent friction with his wife and in-laws.

-When household boundaries regarding guests and infant care are clearly violated, is the OP justified in immediately enforcing consequences, even if it causes significant family backlash, or should he have prioritized maintaining temporary peace with his wife and in-laws by handling the situation more discreetly?
+When household boundaries regarding guests and infant care are clearly v***ated, is the OP justified in immediately enforcing consequences, even if it causes significant family backlash, or should he have prioritized maintaining temporary peace with his wife and in-laws by handling the situation more discreetly?